OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 ground type.
 For example, `x := Some 42` will say to the compiler that `'_a` is actualy `int`.

-This gives us yet another insight into what a weak type variable is - it is a delayed concrete type.
-However, the compiler may not delay the decision indefinitely, it must determine a ground type before the end of the file, aka compilation unit.
+This gives us yet another insight into what a weak type variable is — it is a delayed concrete type.
+However, the compiler may not delay the decision indefinitely, it must determine a ground type before the end of the file, a.k.a. the compilation unit.
 Indeed, because OCaml allows for separate compilation, other files cannot provide information to infer the type of a variable defined in our file.

-So, if the compiler cannot find enough evidence for the ground type of the weak type variable before the end of the file, then an error is signaled, and we need to intervene and manually ascribe ground types for the weak type variable.
+If the compiler cannot find enough evidence for the ground type of the weak type variable before the end of the file, then an error is signaled, and we need to intervene and manually ascribe ground types for the weak type variable.
 This the rare case where a type annotation is actually required in OCaml.

 ## Why does my immutable value have a weak polymorphic type?

-Now it is clear why references and other mutable values can't have polymorphic type, and why weak variables arise in case if the compiler can't infer the ground type for a mutable value.
+Now it is clear why references and other mutable values can't have polymorphic type, and why weak variables arise if the compiler can't infer the ground type for a mutable value.

-This is reasonable limitation and a fair tradeoff - if you need a mutable cell, then you may need to type it manually.
+This is a reasonable limitation and a fair tradeoff — if you need a mutable cell, then you may need to type it manually.
 (As a courtesy, the compiler may type it for you if it can.)